captionpoint/captionpoint-plays/README.md

 If you have set a `title` variable in your document (like this `title: My Awesome Presentation`), it will be used as the HTML document title, otherwise the file name will be used.

+> ???
-> Note: you can strip presenter notes from the exported HTML using the `--strip-notes` option, and remove slide fragments with the `--handouts` option.
+ you can strip presenter notes from the exported HTML using the `--strip-notes` option, and remove slide fragments with the `--handouts` option.

 #### As a website